- Bacteria are single-celled organisms and are microscopic in nature.

-Bacterial cells are totally different from plant and animal cells. microorganism are prokaryotes, which implies they have no nucleus.
+Bacterial cells are totally different from plant and animal cells.
+Microorganisms are prokaryotes, which implies they have no nucleus.

 A microorganism cell includes:

-- Capsule: A layer found on the surface of the plasma membrane in some microorganism.
+- Capsule: A layer found on the surface of the plasma membrane in some microorganisms.

 - Cell wall: A layer of a chemical compound known as peptidoglycan is present in the cell wall.
 The plasma membrane offers the microorganism its form. it’s placed outside the cell wall.

 - Plasma membrane: Found among the plasma membrane, this generates energy and transports chemicals.
 The membrane is leaky, which implies that substances will meet up with it.
-The plasma membrane is thicker in some microorganism, known as Gram-positive microorganism.
+The plasma membrane is thicker in some microorganisms, known as Gram-positive microorganisms.